-This is a significant time for the Compassionate Plymouth Movement, which is in the process of being constituted – a big step that opens up many new possibilities for the movement and anyone who would like to become involved, in whatever way.
+This is a significant time for the Compassionate Plymouth Movement, which has now been constituted – a big step that opens up many new possibilities for the movement and anyone who would like to become involved in any way.

 *VIRTUES PROJECT TRAINING IN OCTOBER – CANCELLED*

 The inaugural General Meeting of CP took place on Tues 16th July at Engage Church, St Levan Rd.
 It was preceded by an informal briefing on the evening of 10th July at the Clipper Inn (for those unable to attend on the 16th).
 Both engendered some exciting discussions about the potential future of the CP movement, and the CP Constitution was approved and accepted.

 April 2019: Hope in the Heart cic received funding in 2018 from the Esmee Fairbairn Foundation, via POP+, to deliver free workshops for anyone wishing to know more about the growing compassion movement, in Plymouth and beyond.
 The final cohort of workshops took place in February and March 2019.
 Facilitated by Tam Martin Fowles, with support from Bev Smerdon, local partners and Compassionate Community Ambassadors, the workshops have brought together a wide variety of compassionate people whom we hope have been inspired to spread the word about Compassionate Plymouth and remain in touch and involved.

 Creating the Compassionate Community: